 Clean your cheese drawer to make delicious Fromage Forte.
-Served hot or cold, no one will know you repurposed cheese + reduced food waste to make a cheese dip into an elegant appetizer.
+Served hot or cold, no one will know you repurposed cheese + reduced food waste to make an unbelievably simple, sensational cheese dip into an elegant appetizer.

 If you are a cheese eater, you probably have leftover pieces that just sit there…waiting.
-Probably not enough for a cheese plate yet doubtful there is enough for another recipe.
+Not enough to do much with the hodge podge.

 Cheese with a (re)purpose